apache/jena-site/source/documentation/query/javascript-functions.md

 JavaScript is loaded from an external file using the context setting "http://jena.apache.org/ARQ#js-library".
-This can be written as `arq:js-library` for commands and Fuseki configuation files.
+This can be written as `arq:js-library` for commands and Fuseki configuration files.

 Example: